LearnToRunFast/CS_Notes/DataStructuresAndAlgorithms/SegmentTree.md

 **Total size of segment tree:** Let n be the size of the array.

-By obervation, number of parents node is n - 1.For any number n, the total size will be 2n - 1.If we start from index 1 instead of 0, then 2n is just nice to store the complete segments.
+By observation number of parents node is n - 1.For any number n, the total size will be 2n - 1.If we start from index 1 instead of 0, then 2n is just nice to store the complete segments.

 **Height of segment tree:** The height of segment tree is <img src="https://render.githubusercontent.com/render/math?math=\lceil \log_2{n} \rceil">.